connectome-neuprint/neuVid/documentation/README.md

 Do not type any sensitive personal information into `generate`, because this information will be sent to the LLM model host (OpenAI).

-To change the OpenAI API key, use the "Settings/API key..." menu item on the main menu bar.
+To change the OpenAI or Anthropic API key, use the "Settings/API key..." menu item on the main menu bar.

 The "conditioning" data that is included in the generative AI prompts is in the file [`documentation/training.md`](training.md).
 The examples in this file are helpful for a human learning to use the system, too.

-The generative AI works pretty well, but it can make mistakes.
+The generative AI works pretty well with the most powerful models: `gpt-4-turbo-preview` from OpenAI, or `claude-3-opus-20240229` from Anthropic.
+The less expensive models (e.g., `gpt-3.5-turbo` or `claude-3-sonnet-20240229`) may generate acceptable results for simpler descriptions but do not work as well in general.
+Even the powerful models can make mistakes.
 More common mistakes include:
 * omitting the `"advanceTime"` command necessary to let another command finish
 * omitting the initial light rotation and `"orbitCamera"` necessary to put the FlyEM MANC and FlyWire data sets in the proper orientation
 * not understanding multiplication (e.g., "Give the synapses the default radius * 2")